INoD: Injected Noise Discriminator for Self-Supervised Representation Learning in Agricultural Fields: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we quantitatively and qualitatively evaluate the performance of \net~on three dense prediction tasks and also provide a comprehensive ablation study to demonstrate the importance of our contribution.
-We first present an overview of the agricultural datasets used in our experiments and then describe the experimental settings for both the pretraining and finetuning pipelines.
+We first present an overview of the \rebuttal{used} agricultural datasets and then describe the experimental settings for the pretraining and finetuning pipelines.